aarongustafson/jekyll-crosspost-to-medium/README.md

     Optionally provide a string to override the default text for the canonical link back to the source post.
 A `{{ url }}` placeholder should be provided to indicate where to put the canonical link, e.g., `Some <a href="{{ url }}">link</a>`

+## Note

+If you are passing `tags:` in front matter of your post, make sure it is an array.

-## A Note on Environment Variables
+## Environment Variables

 If you are having problems setting up Environment Variables, check out these guides: